Bulk Write

 *

 * NOT REQUIRED TO IMPLEMENT.
-See below for other ways to differentiate summary results from
+See below for guidance on modeling verbose results.

 */